peramivir (Intravenous route)

 A nurse or other trained health professional will give you peramivir in a hospital.
 It is given through a needle placed into one of your veins.
 The medicine must be injected slowly, so your IV tube will need to stay in place for 15 to 30 minutes.

 peramivir should be given as soon as possible after flu symptoms start or after you are exposed to the flu (within the first 2 days).

 Precautions While Using peramivir

-Your doctor will check your progress closely while you are receiving peramivir.
+Your doctor will check your or your child's progress closely while you are receiving peramivir.
 This is to make sure that the infection is cleared up completely.

 Serious skin reactions can occur with peramivir.
-Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using peramivir.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are receiving peramivir.

 peramivir may cause some people to be confused or display other abnormal behaviors.
 Tell your doctor right away if you have hallucinations (seeing, hearing, or feeling things that are not there) or unusual excitement, nervousness, or restlessness after receiving peramivir.

-Make sure your doctor knows if you plan to get the live flu vaccine nasal spray before you start using peramivir.
-You should not receive the vaccine within 2 weeks before or 48 hours after using peramivir.
+Make sure your doctor knows if you plan to get the live flu vaccine nasal spray before you start receiving peramivir.
+You should not use the vaccine within 2 weeks before or 48 hours after receiving peramivir.

 If your symptoms do not improve after you receive peramivir, or if they become worse, check with your doctor.